mrsalt/aplaceforbooks/README.md

    `sudo amazon-linux-extras install -y lamp-mariadb10.2-php7.2 php7.2`
 4. Now that your instance is current, you can install the Apache web server, MariaDB, and PHP software packages.
    Note: I'm going to divert here.
 The original steps say to install apache and DB locally: `sudo yum install -y httpd mariadb-server`
-   I will install the DB on a different server.
+   a.
+I will install the DB on a different server, so I will only install apache locally:
    `sudo yum install -y httpd`
+   b.
+Create RDS instance in Amazon Console.
+   c.
+Connect RDS instance to EC2 instance.
+   I should probably have created the DB instance through terraform...